mobify/mobifyjs/docs/understanding-templates.md

 # Understanding Templates

-In Mobify.js, templates are used to remix the source DOM and give you control over the output of your page.
-A template is a text file that contains regular HTML markup, as well as variables that are replaced when the template is rendered.
+With Mobify.js, you use templates to place the selections you make from the source DOM into the mobified web page.
+A template is a text file that contains regular HTML markup, as well as variables that are replaced with the selections from your konf when the template is rendered.
+[Learn more about konf files](https://support.mobify.com/customer/portal/articles/511656-understanding-the-konf)

-The context for the variable replacement comes from your project's konf, where you make selections from your original source DOM and match these selections to specific templates.
-[Learn more about konf files] https://support.mobify.com/customer/portal/articles/511656-understanding-the-konf
+A common pattern is to create an object in the konf that selects data from the source DOM, then call `context.tmpl(templateName)` to render the template and assign the result to the `OUTPUTHTML` key.

 The following konf renders the `home` template to the browser: